Schizophrenia – Diagnosis, Symptoms and Treatment

 Antipsychotics may also cause an electrical abnormality in the heart called QT prolongation.
 This can lead to life-threatening cardiac arrhythmias such as ventricular fibrillation.
-Therefore, you doctor will frequently order an EKG (electrocardiogram) to evaluate for any abnormalities prior to starting you on antipsychotic drugs.
+Therefore, your doctor will frequently order an EKG (electrocardiogram) to evaluate any abnormalities before starting you on antipsychotic drugs.

 Schizophrenia is usually treated with antipsychotic medications.
 These drugs typically work by blocking dopamine receptors in the brain.
 First-generation antipsychotics include: